Skip to content

 5. Click Add.

-This is the Secret VALUE, that you will need to provide to your Portal Org Admin later.
+This is the Value that you will need to provide to your Portal Org Admin later.

 Configure API Permissions